inductiva/inductiva/docs-sources/how-it-works/machines/manage_computational_resources.md

 Keep track of your resource costs to optimize your spending.

 **Python**

-When you register a resource object using the Python API, you can view the estimated cost in the CLI logs when running your script:
+When you register a resource object using the Python API, you can view the estimated cost in the CLI logs:

 ```bash
 ■ Registering MachineGroup configurations: